Will a Clothes Steamer Kill Fleas?

 Keep your pet in an enclosed area after you have given the Capstar.
 That way, any eggs that drop off from adult fleas will not be spread throughout your home.

-Choosing A Steam Cleaner
+Choosing a Steam Cleaner

 It doesn’t matter whether you choose a steam cleaner or clothes steamer to help eradicate fleas.
 The essential requirement is that the steam-producing device will produce enough steam over time to treat fleas effectively.